 People are still planning to buy.
 The only questions are “how” and “where”.

 - Fit:Match’s data (a company that uses its Fit-Predictive Personalization Solution that uses biometric and style preference data to match shoppers with the apparel products that fit them) has shown that 40% of shoppers will be reticent to ever try on clothes again.

 - While 75% of shoppers will return to physical retail stores eventually, shoppers will want a largely contactless experience; an understandable precaution.

 - Even though consumers and brick & mortar businesses will benefit from looser restrictions, it looks like e-commerce will retain a large portion of the market share that has been wrestled away from their high-contact counterparts.

 - Advertising costs are down across the board.
 With more internet users than ever spending more time online than ever and brands pulling ad spend, prices for ad space are dropping while impressions are abundant.

-- Use this opportunity to gain awareness and reach more people in a more predictable platform that provides detailed analytics.
+- Use this opportunity to gain awareness and reach more people in a more predictable platform that provides

 Performance by Industry

 - There was an increase in restaurant spending week-over-week which shows some optimism for the food service industry, largely focused in the fast food and fast casual space.